JonnyAdaptableTools/adaptableblotter-angular/README.md

-# adaptableblotter-angular
-This will be a wrapper for angular...
+This is the Angular wrapper for the Adaptable Blotter.